Today I’d like to discuss a crucial aspect of fishing – how much line to put on your fishing reel?

 Friction is what we are trying to avoid because friction kills casting distance, accuracy, and eventually, the line itself.

-We’ll look at reel specifications shortly, but before that, we need to look at a few of the problems that arise from poor spooling.
+We’ll look at reel specifications shortly, but before that, we need to look at a few problems that arise from poor spooling.

 When you overfill your spinning reel spool it’s nearly a certainty that you’ll end up with wind knots and loop knots and an inability to stop line springing from your spool while it’s at rest.